UniversalGUI/IICL/README.md

       -constellation [X]   Accepts orion, ursaminor, aries, and virgo -quotation           Echoes back one Douglas Adams Quote -quote "file.txt"    Appends one Douglas Adams quote to the text file followed by two returns.
-      -random X            Produces X number of random charachters max of 11 -scramble "asdf"     Scrambles the text entered into a random order -help                Shows this message
+      -random X            Produces X number of random charachters max of 11 (defaults to alpha) -randomtype [X]      Accepts alpha, numeric, and alphanumeric, changes type of random chars.
+      -scramble "asdf"     Scrambles the text entered into a random order -help                Shows this message
       /?
 Shows this message